dinane/self/README.md

 I will schedule 1:1 meetings with you at least monthly.
 I will always start by asking how you're doing.
 I expect that you will bring at least one topic for us to discuss to your 1:1.
 If your topic or topics take up the entire time, I may schedule additional time for topics coming from me.

 #### If you are an engineer on one of my teams
-I will schedule 1:1 meetings with you at your request - I am open to skip-level 1:1s any time you desire them.
-This time is for you - I'm happy to talk about anything that interests you, from your own work to your team to your manager to things happening across the company.
+I will schedule 1:1 meetings with you at your request.
+I am open to chatting any time you want.
+This time is for you.
+I'm happy to talk about anything that interests you, from your own work to your team to your manager to things happening across the company.
 I also host open office hours from time to time and will post about them in slack.

 ### Goals
 I will happily and regularly discuss personal growth goals with you verbally.
 For these conversations I will take notes, but I will not turn them into a formal document for you.
 It is up to you to own your goals and document them in ways that help you keep track.